Nivetha7798/HR-Analytics-Employee-Attrition-Insights/README.md

 - Do lower paid employees leave more often?
 - Which job roles are most at risk?
 - Does work life balance impact attrition?
-- At career stage do employees leave most?
+- At which career stage do employees leave most?

 ## Tools used
 Python, Pandas, Matplotlib